enigma-igm/civ-cross-lyaf/README.md

 (6) Do an inference test.

 Each CIV_lya_correlation.py script needs to run with the civ-cross-lyaf branch in enigma and CIV_forest.
-The other scripts in the folders are mainly used to help the running of the script, including:
+The other scripts in the folders contain additional function, including:

 (1) Generate the mock data set;

-(2) plot the wanted result in custom way.
+(2) Plot the wanted result in custom way.

 For more information, please contact Xin Sheng(xinsheng@ucsb.edu)